dotnet/docs-maui/docs/xaml/runtime-load.md

 ## Load XAML at runtime

+The `Extensions` class, in the `Microsoft.Maui.Controls.Xaml` namespace, includes `LoadFromXaml` extension methods that can be used to load and parse XAML at runtime.
 The `LoadFromXaml` methods are `public`, and therefore can be called from .NET MAUI applications to load, and parse XAML at runtime.
 This enables scenarios such as an app downloading XAML from a web service, creating the required view from the XAML, and displaying it in the app.

 > [!WARNING]
 > Loading XAML at runtime has a significant performance cost, and generally should be avoided.